-EARLY CHILDHOOD
+EARLY CHILDHOOD PROGRAM

-Our Early Childhood programs include Preschool for the 3-year-old child and Pre-Kindergarten for the 4 and 5 year old child that will be attending Kindergarten the following school year.
+Our Early Childhood program includes Preschool for the 3-year-old child and Pre-Kindergarten for the 4- and 5-year-old child that will be attending Kindergarten the following school year.
 These programs are age-appropriate for the development of the whole child.

 Preschool and Pre-Kindergarten programs provide a safe and nurturing learning environment.
-Our teachers craft hands-on activities that allow each student to excel beyond other preschool programs.
+Our teachers craft handson activities that allow each student to excel beyond other Early Childhood programs.